 To eliminate Orcus remote access trojan our malware researchers recommend scanning your computer with Spyhunter.

 There are many remote access trojans (RATs) on the internet.
 Some examples are Agent Tesla, Imminent Monitor, H-Worm, and CrimsonRAT.
 These tools are legitimate, however, they can be used by cyber criminals with malicious intent.
 If a RAT is present on your system and you did not intentionally install it, remove it immediately.

 How to avoid installation of malware?

-Irrelevant emails should be ignored, especially if they are received from unknown, suspicious addresses and contain web links or attached files.
-Software should be downloaded using only official websites and direct links, and not some other tools that we mentioned above.
+Irrelevant emails should be ignored, especially if they are received from unknown, suspicious addresses, or contain web links or attached files.
+Software should be downloaded using official websites and direct links (not the other tools mentioned above).
 Software updates should be made using official tools or implemented functions that are provided by official software developers.
-Paid software should not be activated using various third party tools, usage of these tools is a cyber crime.
-Besides, cyber criminals often employ them to proliferate computer infections.
-It is also important to have a reputable anti-spyware or anti-virus suite installed and to keep it enabled at all times.
-Without these programs computers become really vulnerable to various computer infections.
+Paid software should not be activated using third party tools, since this is a cyber crime.
+Furthermore, cyber criminals often employ them to proliferate computer infections.
+It is also important to have a reputable anti-spyware or anti-virus suite installed and keep it enabled at all times.
+Without these programs, computers become vulnerable to computer infections.
 If you believe that your computer is already infected, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.